shirleymramirez/liri-node-app/README.md

     Shows the following information about the song in the logFiles.txt
     ![screen shot 2018-01-14 at 1 45 19 pm](https://user-images.githubusercontent.com/31137669/34921657-c4dfbe2c-f942-11e7-92f6-32c06c4d0c90.png)

+		Data List from Spotify :
-      * artist(s)
+		      * Artist(s)
 		      * Title of the song
 		      * preview link of the song from spotify
 		      * album that the song is a part of
 		      * Example output in the terminal

-3. node liri.js movie-this '<movie name here>'
+3. node liri.js movie-this 'movie name here'

 	Example for ombd movie output in the logFiles.txt
 	![screen shot 2018-01-14 at 1 52 42 pm](https://user-images.githubusercontent.com/31137669/34921664-d1ccbd7e-f942-11e7-8831-565c2629f20f.png)

+		Data List from OMDB
 		    * Title of the movie.
 		    * Year the movie came out.
 		    * IMDB Rating of the movie.
 		    * Rotten Tomatoes Rating of the movie.
 		    * Country where the movie was produced.
 		    * Language of the movie.
 		    * Plot of the movie.
 		    * Actors in the movie.

     Example output in the terminal
 	![screen shot 2018-01-14 at 1 53 26 pm](https://user-images.githubusercontent.com/31137669/34921670-da680f06-f942-11e7-9698-aaf79c136725.png)